Qumulo/docs/administrator-guide/s3-api/configuring-using-s3-api.md

 Every Qumulo cluster is preconfigured with a self-signed SSL certificate.
 However, because certain applications don't accept the default certificate, we recommend installing your own.

-To configure HTTPS for your cluster, follow the steps in [SSL: Install a Signed SSL Certificate](https://care.qumulo.com/hc/en-us/articles/115015388507) on Qumulo Care.
+For information about configuring HTTPS for your cluster, see [Installing the Web UI SSL Certificate](https://care.qumulo.com/hc/en-us/articles/17652500917779) on Qumulo Care.

 ### Enabling and Disabling Plaintext HTTP Connections
 {% include important.html content="If you configure the S3 API service to accept only plaintext HTTP connections, no requests made through the S3 API are encrypted." %}